microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/StateMachine.md

 Type that implements a state machine actor.
 Inherit from this class to declare a custom actor with states, state transitions and event handlers.

+Type that implements a state machine actor.
+Inherit from this class to declare a custom actor with states, state transitions and event handlers.

 ```csharp
 public abstract class StateMachine : Actor
 ```